 Do you need a labor law attorney in Nevada?
-Call our Las Vegas Nevada labor law attorneys for a FREE consultation for a FREE consultation.
+Call our Las Vegas Nevada labor law attorneys for a free consultation.
 Depending on your situation, we may be able to save your job and get you money damages.

 Work in California?
 See our article on California labor law attorneys.

 - NRS 613.310; NRS 613.330; see Types of Employment Discrimination, Nevada Equal Rights Commission.

 - Title VII of the Civil Rights Act of 1964; NRS 613.330.